souro26/GSoC-learning-space/findings/mesa_pain_points.md

 # Mesa Pain Points

-These are things that felt awkward while implementing the models.
-They describe the friction points that became the basis for the primitive candidates.
+These issues were observed while implementing behavioral models.
+They are not isolated inconveniences, but symptoms of how behavior execution is structured in Mesa.

 ## Repeated condition checks

-Agents check the same conditions every step.
+Agents repeatedly evaluate the same conditions every step.

 Example:

 predator_nearby()
 energy < threshold

-These checks run even if nothing has changed.
+These checks run even when no relevant state has changed.
+This happens because there is no mechanism for dependency-aware execution.
+The system does not track which variables affect which behaviors, so all conditions must be evaluated unconditionally.

-## Behavior logic stuck inside step()
+## Behavior logic accumulates inside step()

-Most behavior ends up inside the step() method.
-As more rules are added, step() gets longer and harder to read.
-There isn't a simple built-in way to define behavioral rules outside this function.
+Most behavior is implemented inside the step() method.

+As models grow:

+- step() becomes longer
+- logic becomes harder to maintain
+- responsibilities become mixed

+This is not just a structural issue.
+It happens because execution is tied to the scheduler, and there is no way to define independently activated behaviors.
+All logic must therefore be placed inside a single entry point.

 ## Manual decision pipelines

-When implementing structured behavior like BDI, the developer has to manually build the decision flow.

-Typical pattern:
+Structured behaviors (e.g. BDI) require staged logic:

 update_beliefs()
 choose_goal()
 form_intention()
 act()

-Mesa does not provide built-in helpers for this structure, so the entire pipeline has to be written manually.
+Mesa provides no abstraction for this.
+Developers must manually define and maintain the pipeline.
+Even though the logic is conceptually staged, execution remains part of the same step loop, with no control over when each stage should run.

-## Policy and decision logic inside agents
+## Policy and decision logic tightly coupled to agents

-Even when using a policy-based approach, both the decision logic and policy still end up written inside the agent class.

-Example from the RL-style model:
+Policy-based approaches still embed logic inside the agent:

 state = observe()
 action = policy(state)

-There is no built-in structure in Mesa for separating policy logic from the agent implementation.
+There is no mechanism to separate:

+- policy definition
+- policy execution
+- activation conditions

+As a result, decision logic remains tightly coupled to the agent’s execution cycle.

 ## Behavior depends on scheduler ordering

-In step-based models, agents act when the scheduler reaches them.
-Execution order affects outcomes.
-Fixed ordering can introduce bias.
-Random ordering reduces bias but does not remove dependence on order.
-This means behavior timing is controlled by scheduler mechanics, rather than by actual state changes in the environment.
+Agents act when the scheduler reaches them.

+This introduces:

+- ordering bias
+- non-deterministic outcomes (under random scheduling)

+Execution timing is determined by scheduler mechanics, not by when relevant state changes occur.

-## Note on the Actions API
+## Actions API does not address decision execution

-Mesa 4.0.0a0 introduces an experimental Actions API which helps separate timed action logic from the agent step() method.
+Mesa 4.0 introduces an experimental Actions API.

-This improves how actions are defined, reused, and interrupted with progress tracking.
+It improves:

+- action definition
+- action reuse
+- interruptible execution

+However:

+- it focuses on how actions execute over time
+- not when behaviors should be triggered

-However, observation and decision logic are still usually implemented manually inside step().
+Observation and decision logic remain inside step().

-The models in this repository focus on those parts of agent behavior.
+As a result, the core execution model is unchanged.

+## Root Cause

+The issues above are not independent.
+They arise from a shared limitation: behavior execution is tied to time-based scheduling rather than state changes.

+As a result:

+- all conditions are evaluated every step
+- behavior cannot be selectively activated
+- logic accumulates inside a single execution point
+- execution timing depends on scheduler order

+This indicates that the limitation is not at the level of APIs, but at the level of execution semantics.